merely-useful/py-rse/CITATION.md

 # Citation

-Please cite this work as:

-> FIXME
+Please see <https://merely-useful.github.io> for citation information.